Abhisekbag1/ETH-AVAX-MODULE-3-PROJECT-CREATE-AND-MINT-TOKEN/README.md

 ## Interacting with the Contract using Remix with Hardhat Provider

-After deploying the RUK token contract to the local Hardhat test network, you can interact with the contract using Remix with Hardhat provider.
+After deploying the MUK token contract to the local Hardhat test network, you can interact with the contract using Remix with Hardhat provider.
 Here are the steps to get started:

 1. Open the [Remix](https://remix.ethereum.org/) online IDE in your browser.